Walk Date – 31st January 2019

 Crossing the ridge path now where the deep snow covering the tussocks of grass gives them the appearance of mini snowboarding moguls.

 The pair of walkers, who were leaving the car park just as we arrived, are up on the summit just ahead.
 The chap had his OS map open and was studying it intently, his female companion was taking a break against the trig column, and their dog was sitting beside them both, patiently waiting for something to happen.
 You can’t really get lost on Gowbarrow though because its a stand alone fell and once at the top there’s nowhere else to go but down.
-The worst that could happen would be to finish up on the other side, or at the other end of it, from where you started out once you were back down.
+The worst that could happen would be to finish up on the other side, or at the other end of it, from where you started when you were back down.
 Inconvenient, but not irretrievable.

 As we reached the top the two of them were just beginning to make their way down, towards the terrace path above Ullswater judging from their direction of travel, while I take a look down at what will be our next direction of travel.
 From here we’ll drop down and follow the path leading off to the left of the shot and make our way across to Green Hill.
 We could also follow the path straight ahead which would eventually lead us back to the path above Aira Beck but this is already quite a short walk and taking that route would make it even shorter.
 In any case its too nice a morning to hurry so we decide we’ll sit awhile up here, take a coffee/Mars Bar break and just enjoy the views and the unusually calm and warm weather up here.